National Institute of Dramatic Art: History

 NIDA was founded in 1958 as the first professional theatre training school in Australia.
 The idea of a national theatre training school was initiated by the Australian Elizabethan Theatre Trust (AETT) in 1954.
 With the support of the Vice-Chancellor (later Sir) Philip Baxter, NIDA was established in the grounds of the University of New South Wales.
 Robert Quentin, later Professor of Drama at UNSW, was appointed the inaugural Director.

 Teaching began in 1959 and in 1960, the first 23 students graduated with a Diploma in Acting.
 After 1961 it offered both acting and production streams, and in the early 1970s design, technical production and directing streams were introduced.

-NIDA ran the Old Tote Theatre Company until 1969, whose productions were initially funded by the AETT and subsequently by the Australia Council for the Arts and the New South Wales Government.
+NIDA ran the Old Tote Theatre Company until 1969, whose productions were initially funded by the AETT and subsequently by the Australia Council for the Arts and the Government of New South Wales.
 In 1967 the Old Tote moved its administration to separate premises, to a building which still exists on the UNSW campus, then known as the Parade Theatre, and on 7 May 1969 gave its first performance at that venue, a production of Tom Stoppard's Rosencrantz and Guildenstern Are Dead.

+The Director of NIDA from 1969 to 2004 was John Clark (30 October 1932 – 2 April 2026).

 The present campus was first opened in 1987.

 In 1991 NIDA expanded into the study of theatrical crafts – costume, properties, scenery and staging – and over the 2000s developed post-graduate courses in voice, movement studies, production management and playwriting.

 Additional buildings opened in 2001, which were awarded the 2002 Sir John Sulman Medal for public architecture.